Three offers unlimited data plans from £22 per month. See Three’s best unlimited data deals & compare the plans available.

-In the UK, Three is currently offering unlimited data for just £20 per month for customers who order through this link (reduced from the normal price of £25 per month on Three’s website).
+In the UK, Three is currently offering unlimited data for just £22 per month (reduced from the normal price of £26 per month on Three’s website).
 You’ll get unlimited data and 5G coverage with no hidden limits (either on how much you can download or on the maximum download speeds available).

 In this article, we’ll review Three’s unlimited data plans.
 We’ll look at the features you’ll get included and how Three’s unlimited data plan compares to other networks.
 We’ll also look at Three’s 4G & 5G coverage, and how you can keep your current phone number when you switch to Three.